valCech/Training-Days-JS/README.md

 # Training-Days-JS
-From Codecademy great for scope understanding
+Created when studying on Codecademy great for scope understanding